Model N (NYSE:MODN) Updates FY 2022 Earnings Guidance

 Model N (NYSE:MODN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.56-$0.59 for the period, compared to the consensus earnings per share estimate of $0.51.
 The company issued revenue guidance of $215.50 million-$216.50 million, compared to the consensus revenue estimate of $213.90 million.Model N also updated its Q3 2022 guidance to $0.14-$0.16 EPS.

+Model N (NYSE:MODN – Get Rating) last posted its earnings results on Tuesday, May 10th.
+The software maker reported $0.14 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.07 by $0.07.
+The company had revenue of $53.30 million during the quarter, compared to analyst estimates of $51.23 million.
+Model N had a negative return on equity of 7.58% and a negative net margin of 13.60%.
+The company’s revenue for the quarter was up 10.6% compared to the same quarter last year.
+During the same period in the previous year, the company earned ($0.17) EPS.
+On average, analysts anticipate that Model N will post -0.31 earnings per share for the current fiscal year.

-In other Model N news, insider Laura Selig sold 1,480 shares of the stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $23.61, for a total transaction of $34,942.80.
-Following the transaction, the insider now directly owns 76,912 shares in the company, valued at $1,815,892.32.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Mark Albert Anderson sold 5,962 shares of the business’s stock in a transaction that occurred on Tuesday, May 10th.
+In other news, insider Mark Albert Anderson sold 5,962 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
 The stock was sold at an average price of $22.76, for a total transaction of $135,695.12.
-Following the completion of the sale, the insider now owns 183,745 shares of the company’s stock, valued at $4,182,036.20.
+Following the sale, the insider now owns 183,745 shares in the company, valued at approximately $4,182,036.20.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CFO John Ederer sold 1,135 shares of the company’s stock in a transaction that occurred on Monday, May 16th.
+The stock was sold at an average price of $23.61, for a total value of $26,797.35.
+Following the sale, the chief financial officer now owns 120,800 shares in the company, valued at approximately $2,852,088.
 The disclosure for this sale can be found here.
-Insiders sold 24,166 shares of company stock worth $565,492 over the last ninety days.
-2.00% of the stock is currently owned by insiders.
+In the last ninety days, insiders have sold 24,166 shares of company stock valued at $565,492.
+Insiders own 2.00% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-PNC Financial Services Group Inc. increased its holdings in shares of Model N by 13.1% in the first quarter.
-PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock worth $136,000 after buying an additional 588 shares during the period.
-Allianz Asset Management GmbH bought a new stake in Model N in the fourth quarter valued at approximately $201,000.
-Graham Capital Management L.P. purchased a new stake in shares of Model N during the first quarter valued at approximately $281,000.
-Hsbc Holdings PLC grew its holdings in shares of Model N by 42.7% in the first quarter.
-Hsbc Holdings PLC now owns 11,406 shares of the software maker’s stock worth $306,000 after purchasing an additional 3,413 shares during the last quarter.
-Finally, Invesco Ltd. increased its stake in shares of Model N by 28.1% in the second quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+PNC Financial Services Group Inc. raised its stake in Model N by 13.1% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock valued at $136,000 after acquiring an additional 588 shares during the period.
+Allianz Asset Management GmbH bought a new position in Model N during the 4th quarter worth $201,000.
+Graham Capital Management L.P. bought a new position in Model N during the 1st quarter worth $281,000.
+Hsbc Holdings PLC increased its position in Model N by 42.7% during the 1st quarter.
+Hsbc Holdings PLC now owns 11,406 shares of the software maker’s stock worth $306,000 after buying an additional 3,413 shares during the period.
+Finally, Invesco Ltd. increased its position in Model N by 28.1% during the 2nd quarter.
 Invesco Ltd. now owns 12,270 shares of the software maker’s stock worth $421,000 after buying an additional 2,695 shares during the period.
-96.26% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds own 96.26% of the company’s stock.

 Model N, Inc provides cloud revenue management solutions for life sciences and high-tech companies.
 The company offers Global Pricing Management, which minimizes price erosion of products; Global Tender Management that enhances revenue by enabling segmentation and targeting, optimal bid pricing, and post-award tracking; Provider Management, which minimizes rebate overpayments; Payer Management that minimizes revenue leakage and noncompliance of complex contracts; Government Pricing, which optimizes revenue, and reduces the risk of fines and other penalties; and Medicaid that enhances compliance with regulatory requirements and payments of rebate claims timely, as well as at correct rates for government medicaid programs.